g0v/b0t-hubot/README.md

  * List of available hubot scripts: http://hubot-script-catalog.herokuapp.com/

-> robot.hear is dangerous, we may cause a infinite bot-to-bot chatting.
-Use it carefully (there seems no OP to stop the robots :p ).
+`robot.hear` is dangerous (use `robot.respond` instead), we may cause a infinite bot-to-bot chatting.
+There seems no OP to stop the robots :p.